boostorg/hana/doc/tutorial.md

 @section tutorial-installation Prerequisites and installation

 ------------------------------------------------------------------------------
-To use Hana in your own project, just add the `include` directory to your compiler's header search path and you are done.
+Hana being a header-only library without external dependencies, using Hana in your own project is very easy.
+Basically, just add the `include` directory to your compiler's header search path and you are done.
+If you want to cleanly install Hana on your system, you can download the code from the official GitHub [repository][Hana.repository] and then issue the following commands from the root of the project (requires [CMake][]):

+@code{.sh}
+mkdir build && cd build
+cmake ..
+make install
+@endcode

+This will install Hana to the default install-directory for your platform (`/usr/local` for Unix, `C:/Program Files` for Windows).
+Note that `make install` really does nothing more than copy the whole `include/` directory to the install-directory.
+If you want to install Hana in a custom location, you can use

+@code{.sh}
+cmake .. -DCMAKE_INSTALL_PREFIX=/custom/install/prefix
+@endcode

+@note
+The library should also be available through the Boost distribution starting with Boost 1.61.0, which will be released around Feburary 2016.
+There are also plans to provide a [Homebrew][] formula for Hana.

+If you use CMake in a project, you can use the provided [FindHana.cmake][Hana.findmodule] module to setup Hana as an external CMake project.
+The module also allows installing Hana locally to that project, without needing to install Hana on the system per the above instructions.
+Finally, if you want to contribute to Hana, you can see how to best setup your environment for development in the [README][Hana.readme].

+@subsection tutorial-installation-requirements Compiler requirements

 The library relies on a C++14 compiler and standard library, but nothing else is required.
 Here is a table of the current C++14 compilers/toolchains with comments regarding support for Hana:

 Compiler/Toolchain | Status
 ------------------ | ------